lpn-plant/lpntpm-docs/docs/rpi.md

-This chapter shows the TPM test procedure using **Raspberry Pi 3** module.
+This chapter shows the TPM test procedure using the **Raspberry Pi 3** module.
 ### Lets Trust TPM Information

 #### 1. Product contents